 If you want your Minimalist Fall Wreath to have an angled edge in rope, use a piece of paper to create a clear cut line.
 And use large scissors as small scissors will make this difficult.

 You could trim the bottom the rope in either direction so the left edge hangs long or the right edge hangs long.

 You could also create a straight edge at the bottom of your wreath!
 Again, use the paper to make yourself a clear cut line.
 You could use a ruler or anything straight.
 The reason we used paper is you can cut through it easily, making it ideal for rope cutting.

 Cute right?
 I love how all of these different styles are all great.

 You can unravel the rope by untwisting it at the bottom.
 Try to unravel it to the same height all the way across the wreath to keep it event.

 It’s really anything goes!
 One of my favorite shapes is a chevron.
 Using the same technique with the paper, make the center longer than both the left and right sides.

-If you have to make this Minimalist Fall Wreath, you must try the Craft in Style Subscription Box!
+If you have to make this Minimalist Succulents & Leaves Wreath, shop the kit to make gathering the supplies so easy!
 And tell is in the comments where are you going to hang your Fall Wreath?